mekb-turtle/gameboy/README.md

 Has Discord RPC to show to anyone that views your Discord profile.

 Audio is work in progress, for now please mute it unless you want to kill your ears\
-Todo: Save states, Open last ROM
+To-do: Save states, Open last ROM